Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 1. Density and Sparsity
 2. Average Degree
-3. Average Path Length
+3. Assortativity
-4. Attribute/Degree Assortative Coefficient
+4. Average Path Length
-5. Pearson Coefficient
+5. Clustering Coefficient

 ## Sample Topology
 We will be using Cogent topology, which is publicly available [here](http://www.topology-zoo.org/dataset.html) to follow along with our examples.
 The map represents the nodes in US + Mexico, and European countries.Each node color represents a specific country.

 ![Cogent Public Topo](/images/post6/Cogentco.jpg "Cogent Public Topo")

 Graphml version